IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 2. Iterate your prototype, given your process thus far.
 If you want, develop a new prototype if you have new developments or leads.

 3. Finish the [brochure or webpage](Brochure.md) of your product or service.
+This should include your refined prototype.

 ### Deliverables (post under "midterm" by noon on March 24th)